Category Archives: Cognitive Distortions

 Setting Reasonable Expectations

 It is human nature to want to aspire to excellence.
 How do we set reasonable expectations when our perfectionism demands the brass ring?
-Reasonable expectations that are rational, possible, positive, unconditional, and goal-focused are more likely to be met.
+Reasonable, rational, possible, positive, unconditional, and goal-focused expectations are more likely to be met.

 Rational: Of sound judgment; sensible.
 I will publish my first novel is an unreasonable expectation if we choose to remain illiterate.